Neighbors 2: Sorority Rising: Plot

-Two years from the first film, Mac and Kelly Radner are having another baby, and preparing to sell their home to the Baiers family; the Radners' realtor reminds them that the house is in escrow for 30 days.
+Mac and Kelly Radner are expecting their second child, and prepare to sell their home to the Baiers family; the Radners' realtor reminds them that the house is in escrow for 30 days.
 Mac's friend Jimmy and his wife Paula are also expecting a baby.
 College freshman Shelby meets fellow freshmen Beth and Nora.
 Learning that sororities are not allowed to host parties, and disgusted by sexist and predatory frat parties, the trio create a new sorority, Kappa Nu, to throw their own parties.

 Teddy Sanders hosts poker night with his former frat brothers.
-Pete has become a successful architect and come out of the closet, Scoonie has launched his own mobile app, and Garf is a rookie cop since graduating, but Teddy – due to the events of the first film – has a criminal record and cannot find a worthwhile job.
+Pete has become a successful architect and come out of the closet, Scoonie has launched his own mobile app, and Garf is a rookie cop since graduating, but Teddy now has a criminal record and cannot find a worthwhile job.

 The friends help Pete's boyfriend Darren propose, leading Pete to ask Teddy to move out.
 Distraught, Teddy runs to the old frat house, next door to the Radners.
 He meets Shelby, Beth, and Nora, the girls hoping to rent the house for Kappa Nu but unable to afford it.
 Finding an opportunity to be valued, Teddy offers to help them throw parties, earning enough donations and new members to pay rent.

 Fearing that the sorority will scare off the Baiers, Mac and Kelly ask Shelby to temporarily refrain from partying, but she refuses.
 The Radners go to Dean Gladstone, who cannot control an independent sorority, and Shelby's father, who also fails to help, leading Kappa Nu to prank the Radners.
 Mac, Kelly, Jimmy, and Paula retaliate, infesting the sorority house with bed bugs, forcing the girls to evacuate and pay for fumigation tenting, just in time for the Baiers' visit.
 Teddy argues with Pete about the state of his life and moves into the sorority.